enricllagostera/ponte/process/technical_design.md

 5. Visualizations
    1. [ ] Generate a chronological timeline of commits that shows passage of time between commits;
    2. [ ] Generate a topological timeline of commits that shows a linear ordered sequence of commits;
+6. [ ] Playable builds
+	1. [ ] Create a URI handler (see Electron Deep Link feature) that will open a specific version of the app that can run web builds from the local commits or show a list of build folders, one for each commit.

 ## QDPX format notes